 Another critical factor is colour.
 Your lounge is the largest piece of furniture in your room, so it sets the tone.
 You could blend it with your curtains and rugs, or contrast it with your walls.
 You might even decide to use your lounge as the only splash in colour in your space.
 The rest of the furnishings and accessories can be in neutrals, metallic, or chromes.

-Finally, you get to choose between fabric and leather lounges, Our showroom in Cabramatta being a good source of both.
+Finally, you get to choose between fabric and leather lounges and at our Leather lounge Cabramatta showroom, you can get a good source of both.
 Leather creates a formal ambience, though you can make it a little more playful if you select lounges in bright colours and accessorise them with soft furnishings.
 Fabric lounges are more casual, and they provide a warm, homely feel.

 Think about the members of your household, especially younger children and pets.
 Both tend to spread stained paw and palm prints on every surface they find.
 Plus, they have a habit of attacking furniture with sharp objects.
 Pets use teeth and claws, while kids use anything they can find, from keys to knitting needles.
 Leather can be damaged by scratching.